blopa/Magento-Chatbot/README.md

 ## IMPORTANT
 We're currently refactoring all our codebase and database structure, so we renamed the `Magento1` folder to `Magento1_deprecated`, the new Magento1 module should be ready before January/2018.
 To access the deprecated Magento1 version click [here](https://github.com/blopa/Magento-Chatbot/tree/master/Magento1_deprecated)

-Please notice that this first version is still not stable, but it should be in December/2017.

 ## About
 This repository is the source code for the Magento Chatbot (Telegram, Messenger, Whatsapp, WeChat and Skype), with this module you can fully integrate your Magento store with the most popular chat apps in the market.
 This means that by simply installing this module and a few clicks you can have a new way to show and sell your products to your clients.
 Very easy to use!
 Try now, it's FREE.